dashpay/docs/docs/user/developers/sporks.rst

 used to set a spork enable date so far in the future that it is effectively disabled until changed.
 The following sporks currently exist on the network and serve functions as described below:

+.. versionchanged:: v21.0.0

+  Mainnet spork values were `hardened <https://github.com/dashpay/dash/pull/6140>`__ by immutably setting them.
+Sporks continue to be valuable for testing on other networks; however, on mainnet, the risks of maintaining them now outweigh the benefits of retaining them.

 SPORK_2_INSTANTSEND_ENABLED
   Governs the ability of Dash clients to use InstantSend functionality.